 - Introducing the Web API V2

 - NXQL Tutorial

 - Publishing an investigation (Web API V1)

-- Specifying the DNS name of the Engine
+- Setting the names of the Engines

 Bidirectional integration with the Finder

 The Finder is a user-friendly graphical interface to the Nexthink database.
 As such, the integration with the Finder is not based on sharing data with external applications (the Web API already covers that part), but on interacting with other applications.
 The Finder can be launched from external tools in an automated way and it is capable of triggering specific actions on external applications as well.
 The Finder interacts with other applications by means of the nxt application protocol and custom actions.